Why a tax credit for Parkinson's disease makes sen

 Why consider a tax credit for Parkinson’s?

 Simple.
 The American Healthcare System does not accommodate multidisciplinary care.
 Imagine if you could have a ‘captain for your care.’
 Perhaps, this captain could be a licensed clinical social worker who would construct, monitor and implement an individual multi-disciplinary strategy.
-How about psychological counseling to directly address the burden of depression, anxiety and demoralization.
+How about psychological counseling to directly address the burden of depression, anxiety and demoralization?
 Wouldn’t it be nice to have access to personal training which could be directed and maximized through coordination by physical and occupational therapists.
-A tax benefit would bring the potential for care directly into the home setting, through the implementation of both in-person and telemedicine services.
+A tax benefit would bring the potential for care directly into your home setting, through the implementation of both in-person and telemedicine services.
 How about access to a dietician?

 What preventative care measures could be proactively employed?